nollid08/Anseo-Digital-Passport/readme.md

 # Anseo Digital Passport
-Anseo Digital Passport is a digital logging service for the Wild Atlantic Way that aims to replace the physical passport that is currently available.
+Anseo Digital Passport is a digital logging service for the Wild Atlantic Way that aims to be an alternitave to the physical passport that is currently available.
 ![Image Of Wild Atlantic Way Passport](https://pbs.twimg.com/media/DoG3NV1W0AUWXho.jpg) The current phyical passport.